Realm-Bot/docs/Server Dashboard/server-invites.md

 - **Expires In** - time until expiry (or “Never”)
 - **Status** - toggle to enable/disable the link quickly
 - **Actions** - common actions include copying the link and deleting it

+Disabled links, expired links, and links that have reached their maximum use count cannot accept further joins.

 ### Recommended Workflow
 - If a link is being abused, **disable it immediately** using the Status toggle.